What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 - Disability Analyst

-In the United States, there were 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016.
+There were about 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016 (in the United States).
 There is little to no growth in job opportunities for Insurance Adjuster, Examiner, or Investigator.
-Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.
+There will be an estimated 24,500 positions for Insurance Adjuster, Examiner, or Investigator per year.

 The states with the most job growth for Insurance Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.